Mathnerd314/stroscot/docs/BuildSystem.rst

 * new: The thunk is not referenced by any trace but has been enabled in the current build.
 Examples: control flow change, clean build

 When we have at least one trace, things get more interesting.
 A trace is valid if all of its recorded reads match the state of the build.
-There is also relevancy; a key is relevant if it might have changed this run, relative to the previous run.
+The state on disk also becomes relevant.

 * dirty: There are traces but no valid trace.
 Example: input change
 * clean: There is a valid trace where all recorded writes match the state on disk.
 Example: A thunk is always clean immediately after it is executed, since running a thunk records its trace.
 * damaged: There is at least one valid trace but no valid trace has its recorded writes matching the state on disk.
 Examples: shallow build, external modification, overwritten output

-After resolving the thunk, it can only be clean or damaged; the clean state may have been achieve by substitution, reuse, or rebuilding, while the damaged state can only be from a damaged thunk passing the no-future-use check.
+After resolving the thunk, it can only be clean or damaged; the clean state may have been achieved by substitution, reuse, or rebuilding, while the damaged state can only be from a damaged thunk passing the no-future-use check.

 In a cloud build setting we have one more state to handle constructive traces.
 A constructive trace stores the full value for each key and allows fetching the output files without running the build.